basvandriel/Vehicle-Running-Cost-Calculator/src/Bas/VehicleRunningCostCalculator/DataParser/README.md

-# `/DataParserHandler` : Road Tax Data DataParserHandler
+# `/DataParser` : Road Tax Data Parser

 ## Purpose

-The `/DataParserHandler` hierarchy contains the data parser for retrieving the right data based on which vehicle type the user has chosen.
+The `/DataParser` hierarchy contains the data parser for retrieving the right data based on which vehicle type the user has chosen.